saragholampour971/Grocery/README.md

 - generate metadata for better SEO
 - use priority and lazy load for images
 - use optimistic update for shopping cart
+- verify token func will be cache for decrease duplicate verify token on same route (by react cache func)
+- loggedIn user will be accessed by zustand store on hole app
+- use broadcast channel & persist plugin for share query cache between tabs in browser(in progress...)

 <img src="public/preview/home-preview.png" alt="home page" width="40%" />
 <img src="public/preview/explore-preview.png" alt="explore page" width="40%" />